I Kill You in Dreams

 Institutional collectors: Herzog August Bibliothek, The Getty Research Institute, Tufts University, Bayerische Staatsbibliothek, Aga Khan Documentation Center M.I.T., University of Delaware, Bainbridge Island Museum of Art

-The German word “Brandstifter” describes someone who intentionally or negligently ignites a fire.
-The sound of tearing off the unbound pages resembles that of a striking match.
-A fire can also be caused verbally by fueling people's mind to inflict harm or to wage wars.
+The German word Brandstifter refers to someone who intentionally or negligently starts a fire.
+The sound of tearing unbound pages echoes that of a match striking.
+A fire can also be ignited through words, fueling minds to inflict harm or wage wars.

 Who am I?
 What forces drive me that I so relentlessly wage wars, dismiss lives, to satisfy what?
 Is it my need to fulfill every wish, every whim?
 Or am I occupied by this bottomless hunger that swallows each and everything that crosses my way.
 Bigger, larger, higher – stretch out and claim as much as I can.
 Anything I can slap a price tag on.
 Slap, slap, slap – Slap to get it, slap to sell it.
 Slap, slap, slap.
 Bulldoze roads, deprive whole areas, dig craters into planets, boldly go.
 Air rights, human rights, free speech.
 Turn shit into gold – an illusion I relentlessly use again and again. [excerpt]